gulrak/cadmium/README.md

 * SUPER-CHIP 1.1
 * MegaChip 8
 * XO-CHIP
-* VIP-CHIP-8 (experimental)
+* VIP-CHIP-8

-The additional and still experimental `VIP-CHIP-8` preset activates a  core that is emulating a COSMAC VIP driven by a CDP1802 CPU, to execute original CHIP-8 interpreter variants to allow more accurate emulation of classic CHIP-8 and even allow  hybrid roms that contain CDP1802 parts  to execute on Cadmium.
+The additional `VIP-CHIP-8` preset activates a  core that is emulating a COSMAC VIP driven by a CDP1802 CPU with 4k RAM, to execute original CHIP-8 interpreter variants to allow more accurate emulation of classic CHIP-8 and even allow hybrid roms that contain CDP1802 parts  to execute on Cadmium.

 ### Quirks